Leave this site

 Surveillance Camera Code self-assessment tool

-If you are not on a watchlist we will never store your biometric data.
-It is immediately and automatically deleted.
-In addition, Hampshire and Isle of Wight Constabulary will delete all alerts immediately after using them or within 24 hrs.
+The LFR system does not store your biometric data.
+Within a few seconds it is automatically deleted.
+In addition, Hampshire and Isle of Wight Constabulary will delete all alerts immediately after using them or within 31 days.
 The CCTV footage used by the technology, is recorded, and kept for up to 31 days.
-If there is an incorrect alert, the information and image will be deleted straight away.
+If there is an incorrect alert, the information and image will be swiftly deleted.

 This is a watch list for deployments which contain details of people who are wanted for crimes, subject to court orders or pose a risk to the public.
 Unless you are on the watch list you cannot be matched.
-South Wales Police are providing the technology for this deployment and there has not been one single wrongful arrest because of their use of facial recognition.
 When the technology finds a possible match, an alert is generated.

 Any alerts are verified by an operator prior to an intervention by officers on the ground.
 The system will only seek to match those individuals placed on the watch list.
 Each watch list is unique to that event where the technology is being deployed.